 With a positive and constant force inflate the wing holding only the A-risers, and smoothly increase your running speed.
-The wing will quickly inflate and settle above your head without the tendency to stick behind, you may have to pull some brake to stop the wing from overshooting on an aggressive run.
+The wing will quickly inflate and settle above your head without the tendency to stick behind.

-After you leave the A-risers, apply about 15% brakes and the VISTA HP will gently lift you off the ground.
+After you leave the A-risers, apply about 15% brakes and the FORCE will gently lift you off the ground.

-17.1.3 STRONG WIND AND REVERSE LAUNCH
+15.1.3 STRONG WIND AND REVERSE LAUNCH

-The VISTA HP has a lot of lifting power and care should be taken in strong wind.
+The FORCE has a lot of lifting power and care should be taken in strong wind.
 It is advisable to have an assistant hold you when attempting a strong wind launch.
-It also helps if you walk towards the canopy and leave the A-riser just before the glider gets above your head.
-Then pull a bit of brake to stop the wing from overshooting, but not too much as the glider might pull you off your feet too early.
+It also helps if you walk towards the wing and leave the A-riser just before the glider gets above your head.

 The assistant should let you walk in under the wing on inflation rather than resist the inflation; this reduces the tendency of the glider to lift the pilot prematurely.

-17.1.4 TOW OR WINCH LAUNCHING
+15.1.4 TOW OR WINCH LAUNCHING